 S9-02.
 Use of review questions or other content reinforcement tools.
-Review questions or other content reinforcement tools must be placed at the end of each learning activity throughout the program in sufficient intervals to allow the participant the opportunity to evaluate the material that needs to be re-studied.
-If objective type questions are used, at least three review questions per CPE credit must be included or two review questions if the program is marketed for one-half CPE credits.
-Simulations and other innovative content reinforcement tools that guide participants through structured decisions can be used in lieu of review questions.
+Review questions or other content reinforcement tools must be placed throughout the program in sufficient intervals to allow the participant the opportunity to evaluate the material that needs to be re-studied.
+At least three review questions or other content reinforcement tools with scored responses per CPE credit must be included.
+If the program is marketed for one-half CPE credits, then two review questions or other content reinforcement tools with scored responses must be included.
+Other content reinforcement tools with scored responses, such as simulations, that guide participants through structured decisions can be used in lieu of review questions.

-After the first full credit and the minimum of three review questions or other content reinforcement tools, additional review questions or other content reinforcement tools are required based on the additional credit measurement amount of the program as follows:
+After the first full credit and the minimum of three review questions or other content reinforcement tools with scored responses, additional review questions or other content reinforcement tools with scored responses are required based on the additional credit measurement amount of the program as follows:

-Additional Credit: Additional Review Questions or Other Content Reinforcement Tools:
+Additional Credit Additional Review Questions or Other Content Reinforcement Tools

 0.2 0

 0.4 1

 0.5 2

 0.6 2

 0.8 3

 Next full credit 3

 S9-03.
 Evaluative and reinforcement feedback on review questions or other content reinforcement tools.
-If the multiple choice method is used, evaluative feedback for each incorrect response must explain specifically why each response is wrong, and reinforcement feedback must be provided for correct responses even when the minimum number of review questions or other content reinforcement tools requirement has otherwise been exceeded.
-If rank order or matching questions are used, then it is permissible to provide single feedback to explain the correct response.
-Simulations and other innovative content reinforcement tools that guide participants through structured decisions could provide feedback at irregular intervals or at the end of the learning experience.
+When review questions, such as the multiple choice method, are used, evaluative feedback for each incorrect response must explain specifically why each response is wrong, and reinforcement feedback must be provided for correct responses even when the minimum number of review questions or other content reinforcement tools requirement has otherwise been exceeded.
+When other content reinforcement tools, such as drag-and-drop, rank order, or matching activities, are used, then it is permissible to provide single feedback to explain the correct response.
+Other content reinforcement tools, such as simulations, that guide participants through structured decisions could provide feedback at irregular intervals or at the end of the learning experience.
 In those situations, single feedback would be permissible.
 "True or false" questions do not count toward the number of required review questions per CPE credit.
-Sponsors that elect to include "true or false" questions must provide evaluative and reinforcement feedback, or review questions that do not meet the evaluative and reinforcement feedback requirements are allowed as review questions, other than when using the multiple choice method.
-Noncompliant questions are not included in the number of review questions required per CPE credit.
+Sponsors that elect to include "true or false" questions must provide evaluative and reinforcement feedback.
 Forced choice questions other than "true or false" questions, when used as part of an overall learning strategy, are allowed as review questions and can be counted in the number of review questions required per CPE credit.
-There is no minimum passing rate required for review questions.
+There is no minimum passing rate required for review questions or other content reinforcement tools.